matheus-ft/.dotfiles/README.md

 ### Neovim

-This way you get the latest release - which is way newer than the one from APT
+This way you get the last release - which is way newer than the one from APT

 ```sh
 sudo add-apt-repository ppa:neovim-ppa/stable